-TC Energy's Code of Business Ethics (COBE) Policy and mandatory annual online COBE training, which apply to all TC Energy entities listed in this Report, reinforces the Company's requirements and expectations for conducting business and expected behaviours, and includes a statement on TC Energy's commitment to human rights.
+TC Energy's Code of Business Ethics (COBE) Policy and mandatory annual online COBE training, apply to all employees, directors, officers and contingent workforce contractors (CWCs) of TC Energy entities listed in this Report.
+In addition, TC Energy has a Contractor COBE Policy that communicates the same requirements in the COBE Policy, as applicable.
+The COBE Policy reinforces the Company's requirements and expectations for conducting business and expected behaviours and includes a statement on TC Energy's commitment to human rights.
+It is reviewed annually and approved by the Board of Directors.

 TC Energy's COBE Policy reiterates our position against the use of forced labour and child labour and contributes to ensuring that no forced or child labour is used in our supply chain.

 TC Energy considers the International Bill of Human Rights, which consists of the Universal Declaration of Human Rights, and the core International Labour Organization Conventions when adopting human rights best practices.
 As part of our commitment to human rights, we stand firmly against the use of forced labour and child labour in our operations and across our supply chain.
-The COBE Policy applies to all employees, directors, officers, and contingent workforce contractors of TC Energy and its wholly owned subsidiaries and/or operated entities in all countries where TC Energy conducts business.
-It is reviewed annually and approved by the Board.
-These expectations are also reinforced through our Contractor Code of Business Ethics Policy.